Lilihierax/sourcemod-nt-fovchanger/README.md

 ## Changelog
 * 0.1.0 - Initial proof of concept release (March 2023) for NEOTOKYO° (Steam App ID: 244630, Steam Build ID: 1981783) by Lilihierax
-* 0.2.0 - Initial release of reworked plugin by Rain: added min/max bounds for the FoV, optional graphical menu, binary patch detection using the "fovispatched" client cvar and clientprefs
+* 0.2.0 - Initial release of reworked plugin by Rain: added min/max bounds for the FOV, optional graphical menu, binary patch detection using the "fovispatched" client cvar and clientprefs